nimbly/Carton/README.md

 ### Singleton builder

-The singleton builder will ensure only one single instance is ever returned.
+The singleton builder will ensure only a single instance is ever returned when it is retrieved from the container.

-It also has the added benefit over the ```set``` method of lazily instantiating the class.
+It also has the added benefit over the ```set``` method by lazily instantiating the class.
 I.e. it will only be created when it is actually needed.

 ```php
 $container->singleton(